All Episodes

 And then today, a total cave.

-And even yesterday, after I mentioned the Democrats that led by Joe Manchin, There were eight of them yesterday that didn't want any part of this.
+And even yesterday, after I mentioned the Democrats that led by Joe Manchin, there were eight of them yesterday that didn't want any part of this.

-Even then mentioned it still, we we know where this is going because we know what the Republican donors want.
+Even then mentioned it still, we know where this is going because we know what the Republican donors want.

 That's what everybody has to remember.